Time Zones in Qatar

 what currency does Qatar use?

-Qatar uses the Qatari riyal, abbreviated QAR.
-This is the official currency for everyday purchases, salaries, business invoices, hotel bills, and transport payments across the country.
+Qatar uses the Qatari riyal (QAR).
+This is the currency used for everyday spending, business payments, hotel bookings, transport, and commercial transactions across the country, including Doha and other major urban areas.

 what is the dialing code for Qatar?

 The international dialing code for Qatar is +974.
-If you are calling a number in Doha or elsewhere in Qatar from another country, you need to enter +974 before the local number.
+If you are calling a business, hotel, airport service, or personal number in Qatar from another country, you need to start the number with +974 before the local number.